-Note: The following is from this week’s edition of the Coworking Out Loud Newsletter.
-I’ve received such an enthusiastic response to it that I decided to republish it here.
+Note: The following was originally published in the Coworking Out Loud Newsletter.
+I received such an enthusiastic response that I decided to republish it here.

 Well, GCUC NYC happened and, as expected, it was outstanding.